Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The admired English soprano, Felicity (Joan) Palmer, studied at the Guildhall School of Music in London (1962-1967) and then from Marianne Schech at the Hochschule für Musik in Munich.
 Subsequently she has worked regularly with Vera Rozsa in London.
 She first sang in the John Alldis Choir and the Purcell Consort in London.
 Miss Palmer first received widespread recognition after she won first prize in the Kathleen Ferrier Memorial Scholarship in April 1970.

-Source: Programme notes to concert of Jerusalem Symphony Orchestra in the Israel Festival (1976); Baker’s Biographical Dictionary of 20th Century Classical Musicians (1997)
+Source: Programme notes to a concert of Jerusalem Symphony Orchestra at the Israel Festival (1976); Baker’s Biographical Dictionary of 20th Century Classical Musicians (1997)

 Contributed by